netromdk/annoycode/README.md

 ```

+# Dependencies

+It is required to have the following installed:
+- Python 3+
+- Pillow 2.8+

 # Training data

 Data must be in hand in order to be able to substitute symbols and that is done